the tripod - an essential tool

 Ah, the tripod an essential tool that nobody, but nobody likes to carry!
 Yet nothing, but nothing will improve your photography as much.
 The tripod is the single most important camera accessory most photographers can have.

 The most obvious advantage is that it gives your camera a stable mount from which you can use any shutter speed, no matter how slow.

 For slow shutter speeds be sure to use a remote release to trip your shutter; you are wasting the stability of the tripod if you push the button by hand.

-Check out the U-Photo Amazon Affiliate Shop and search for “manfrotto tripod” to see what is available.
+Check out the U-Photo Amazon Affiliate Shop for tripods and much more.

 Click on the image below to see Manfrotto Tripod Products.

 U-Photo is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn fees by advertising and linking to Amazon.